Indonesia – it’s a magical place!

 Snorkel and mask

-Carrying around bulky snorkeling gear is a mission and it’s easier to rent them on the islands.
+Carrying around bulky snorkeling gear is a mission.
+Rather rent them on the islands.

 You don’t need to bring Indonesian Rupiah with you to Indo as there are many ATMs just outside the arrival terminal at the airport.